jduchateau/GRAPE/docs/start.md

     - In the predicate position, use completion to enter `foaf:firstName`, and in the object position, write your name as a string.
     - To add another predicate-object, place your cursor before the `.` or on `foaf:firstName` and hit ++enter++, where you can enter your `lastName` for example.

-Once you're ready, let's move on to writing RML!
+Once you are ready, let us move on to writing RML!

 ### People TriplesMap